This post is from contributing writer Steph Jenkins of Cheapskate Cook.

 - Close the lid, seal it, and set it to Manual Setting for 10 minutes.
 Use the Delay Start feature to set it to start cooking the next morning, about one hour before you plan to serve it.
 Press Start.

-- In a medium-size bowl with a lid, whisk together pumpkin, milk, maple syrup, cinnamon, pumpkin spice, and salt.
+- In a medium-size bowl with a lid, whisk together pumpkin, milk, maple syrup, cinnamon, pumpkin spice, and salt (Use the code kitchenstewardship for 15% off of your first purchase).
 Cover and refrigerate overnight.

 - The next morning, remove the bowl of pumpkin from the fridge.
 After the Instant Pot has finished cooking and the pressure has released naturally, open the lid and pour in the pumpkin mixture.